dagman62/ansible-apache/README.md

-# Apache Playbook for Ubuntu
+# Apache Ansible Playbook for Ubuntu
+## Installs apache apache apr/apr-util and php from source